flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/settings.md

 !!! attention ""
     If you use the Stable version please omit any space characters in your username.
 If for example your username is "Mr Pilot" the please use "MrPilot" as username.

+    Also the Stable version does only allow the username to be entered here, not the Pilot ID.

 ## Audio

 Settings for various audio sources and sounds.